openfga/flask-demo/README.md

 If you are using an existing OpenFGA server instance or SaaS service you can skip this step.
 Using Docker locally is recommended as the simplest self-hosted option to get started with this project.
 Follow the instructions found in [this guide](https://openfga.dev/docs/getting-started/setup-openfga/docker) to run OpenFGA in Docker.

 ### Note
 Because the OpenFGA Playground uses the same default port as Python-Flask you will need to modify the docker run command provided in the documentation.
-Instead of exposing the Playground on port 3000 we will instead use port 3001.
+Instead of exposing the Playground on port 3000 we will instead use port 3001 to prevent a conflict.

 Instead of:
 `docker run -p 8080:8080 -p 8081:8081 -p 3000:3000 openfga/openfga run`